badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 The finder contains the implementation of how SmartTest will find test relative to a method.
 The default will work as follow, for
 - a method, it will use the current change impact strategy (see Change Impact strategy).
-- a class, it will search the method that use the variables of the class.
+- a class, it will search the method that uses the variables of the class.
 - a test method, it will provide the test method
 - a setup, it will provide all the tests concerning by this setup
 - a teardown, it will provide all the tests concerning by this teardown